QuickLearner171998/reaction_prediction_seq2seq/README.md

 ## Visualise Molecules

 Refer post processing cell of run_command notebook.
 The prediction file contains SMILES texts.
-So we do some post processing to visualise the molecules using rdkit.
+New text files are created that can be directly used for drawing the structure.
+Molecules can be easily visualised using rdkit library in Python.

 ## TO-DO
 - [x] Understand dataset and conversion from smiles